OUR DIGITAL MEETING PLACE

 The expansion and redevelopment of the indigiTUBE media platform for profiling First Nations national media services and sharing content is in response to a call from the industry as part of as the national peak body.

-indigiTUBE is a First Nations Media Australia initiative supported by the Indigenous Languages and Arts Program of the Department of Communications and the Arts.
+indigiTUBE is a First Nations Media Australia project supported by the Indigenous Languages and Arts Program.